Siroopfles/NovaPort/README.md

 ### Specialized Modes
 Each Specialized Mode has a highly focused role and operates under the direct instruction of its Lead Mode.
 They receive a `Subtask Briefing Object` for a small, specific task and report back with `attempt_completion`.
 They interact with ConPort and the file system using tools defined in their system prompts.

+#### Proactive ConPort Linking (v3)
+A key improvement in v3 is that all Specialist Modes are now required to proactively contribute to the project's knowledge graph.
+In their `attempt_completion`, they MUST include a `Suggested_ConPort_Links` section, proposing logical links between the items they've created and other relevant items in ConPort.
+Their Lead is then responsible for reviewing and actioning these suggestions, ensuring the knowledge graph remains rich and interconnected.

 #### Architect Team
 *   **Nova-SpecializedSystemDesigner:** Focuses on detailed system and component design, API specifications, and data modeling.
 Logs `SystemArchitecture`, `APIEndpoints`, `DBMigrations` in ConPort.
 *   **Nova-SpecializedConPortSteward:** Focuses on ConPort data integrity, quality, glossary management, and logging configurations (`ProjectConfig`, `NovaSystemConfig`), `ImpactAnalyses`, `RiskAssessment`, `ConPortSchema` proposals.
 Executes ConPort Health Checks.